MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 geometry scaling), the precision of the binary and ASCII versions are not identical.

+### `---outputResolution=REAL-VALUE`
+The output point clouds resolution in points per metre.
+Decoded point clouds that indicate a coded resolution are rescaled to this output resolution.

 ### `--convertPlyColourspace=0|1`
 Controls the conversion of ply RGB colour attributes to/from the colourspace set by an attribute's `colourMatrix` before attribute